 Please remember the week commencing 17th of June 2019.
 As this could be one of the most significant weeks in recent Arsenal history.
 It marks the change from fire fighting with random ill thought out high value signings, designed to appease the fan base.
 To a strategy of internal development that will tilt us into a club attempting to become a UK version of Borussia Dortmund or alternatively a Monaco.
 Both these clubs have managed to compete against the financial powerhouses of Bayern Munich and PSG.

 The design and build will be a resurgence, using youth to provide power and dynamism.
-There will be no more mention I suspect of being a Bayern Munich with no plan to get there.
+I’d bet good money with comeon that there will be no more mention I suspect of being a Bayern Munich with no plan to get there.

 We could say we have been here before with project youth, however Project Youth Version 1.0. was managed by an autocrat who accepted little input from specialist experts and whose skillset was already being blunted by a new generation of managers.